The (Not So) Latest

 The 6th grade class where I was pushed to use this article has several children who are Hindu, Muslim, or otherwise non-Christian.
 The textbook does not describe leaders of these other faiths having the ability to perform miracles.
 Only Christianity gets that level of validation.

 I'm a Christian myself, but I don't like to insult people of other faiths.
-I certainly don't like our government using tax-payer money to promote Christianity to a captive audience.
+I certainly don't like our government doing that through the schools, using tax-payer money to promote Christianity to a captive audience.
 I have a friend who grew up in Syria.
 She, too, is a Christian, and she tells me she hated the way her schools taught her the "historical fact" of angels speaking to Mohammad and showed no respect for the non-Muslim students.
 How sad to see the U.S. doing no better.

 Worse yet perhaps, this textbook discourages critical thinking, giving students no tools to examine the accuracy of the information put before them.
 Okay, that's true of most textbooks found in 6th grade classrooms; but that doesn't make it right.